japanj/pugs-detection/README.md

 │   └── notebook html   <- Notebooks in HTML format
 │
 ├── pyproject.toml      <- Project metadata
-├── .python-version     <- File to define default Python version used in this project ├── uv.lock             <- Lockfile that contains information about project's dependencies │
+├── uv.lock             <- Lockfile that contains information about project's dependencies │
 └── pugs_detection      <- Main Python package containing modules and utilities for PUGS detection workflow